Act Like A Lady, Think Like A Man Overview

 - It’s so easy to read.
 Having watched Harvey’s shows many times, it was even easier to imagine his deep voice and half-joke half-serious intonation while reading.
 It took me around five hours to go through the book (with the breaks).

-- When you need information to identify and fix a problem – fast delivery is a pleasing bonus.
+- When you need the information to identify and fix a problem – fast delivery is a pleasing bonus.
 You got it!

 - Steve doesn’t spear anything away.
 He tells the truth as it is.
 And that’s how the book captivated me.